 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements:

-Grade B in English Language or English Literature and Grade B in Drama OR
+Grade 4 in English Language or English Literature, Grade 4 in Drama

-Grade B in English Language and English Literature and appropriate experience in performing in live theatre.
+Grade 4 in English Language and English Literature, and appropriate experience in performing in live theatre